linux-remote/linux-remote/README.md

 ## Install
 ### Step 1:

-`npm install @linux-remote/cli -g`
+`npm install linux-remote -g`

-The [@linux-remote/cli](https://github.com/linux-remote/cli) is a Zero-dependency tool, good for safety review.
+This [CLI](https://github.com/linux-remote/cli) tool is a Zero-dependency. good for safety review.
 Only one command requires `sudo`.

 ###  Step 2:
 `sudo linux-remote init`